-POL SCI 239T An Introduction to Computational Tools and Techniques for Social Science Research 2 Units This course will provide students with necessary technology skills for the Political Science methods curriculum.
-It will introduce students to both the software programs and the basic computational and programming skills that students will need to be successful in further methods work.
-This course is not an introduction to statistics.
-Some familiarity with basic statistics or linear regression may be helpful, but is neither expected nor required.
-Rules & Requirements Prerequisites: Graduate student standing Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-POL SCI 243B Political Authority and Economic Exchange in East Asia 4 Units This course will compare how authority and exchange relations are combined to regulate political and economic activities in China, Taiwan, South Korea, North Korea, and Japan.
+Selected Topics in Methodology: Read Less [-] POL SCI 239T An Introduction to Computational Tools and Techniques for Social Science Research 4 Units Terms offered: Spring 2018, Fall 2016, Fall 2015 This course will provide graduate students the critical technical skills necessary to conduct research in computational social science and digital humanities, introducing them to the basic computer literacy, programming skills, and application knowledge that students need to be successful in further methods work.
+This course is not an introduction to statistics, computer science, or specialized social science / digital humanities methods.
+Rather, it is meant as a springboard for students to further their training once the course is finished, whether through campus workshops (e.g. D-Lab workshops), online courses, traditional classrooms, or independent learning.
+An Introduction to Computational Tools and Techniques for Social Science Research: Read More [+] Rules & Requirements Prerequisites: Graduate student standing Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

+An Introduction to Computational Tools and Techniques for Social Science Research: Read Less [-] POL SCI 243B Political Authority and Economic Exchange in East Asia 4 Units Terms offered: Fall 2011, Fall 2009, Fall 2007 This course will compare how authority and exchange relations are combined to regulate political and economic activities in China, Taiwan, South Korea, North Korea, and Japan.
 The course will examine theoretical literature on state-society relations, market, world system, late development, as well as empirical case studies dealing with each nation covered.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate POL SCI 243C Japanese Politics 4 Units Japanese domestic politics--issues in historical development; political bureaucratic and legal structures; studies in economic policymaking.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Political Authority and Economic Exchange in East Asia: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

+Political Authority and Economic Exchange in East Asia: Read Less [-] POL SCI 243C Japanese Politics 4 Units Terms offered: Spring 2014, Fall 2010, Spring 2006 Japanese domestic politics--issues in historical development; political bureaucratic and legal structures; studies in economic policymaking.
+Japanese Politics: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-POL SCI 244A Analysis of Contemporary China 4 Units This is the first in a two-semester sequence designed to provide the incoming graduate student with a basic grounding in the politics of contemporary China.
+Japanese Politics: Read Less [-] POL SCI 244A Analysis of Contemporary China 4 Units Terms offered: Fall 2013, Fall 2012, Spring 2011 This is the first in a two-semester sequence designed to provide the incoming graduate student with a basic grounding in the politics of contemporary China.
 The focus will be on wide reading and comprehension of the available analytical literature; its sequel will be devoted to integrating that reading with primary source research materials.
 There are no prerequisites, though undergraduate course work in Chinese politics and/or some acquaintance with the Chinese language would be useful.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week
+Analysis of Contemporary China: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Political Science/Graduate

-Grading: Letter grade.